 - From town drive east across the river, then immediately turn north onto River Rd/Hwy 33.
 Drive north a little over a mile, then turn left into Lowden State Park.
 Follow the road west to the parking lot, then follow the trail west to the River and statue.

 - Currently wrapped in a tarp behind a safety fence.

-Visitor Tips and News About Giant Indian: The Rock River Colossus - Under Repair
+Visitor Tips and News About Black Hawk, the Rock River Colossus - Under Repair

 I was just here.
 Very worth seeing, almost 50 ft. tall, right on wide Rock River in a park with informative plaques.
 The statue is just few feet from the west parking lot.
 Beautiful area and drive.[Roadgypsy, 10/29/2013]